 - Additional exploration and development of the mine could convert some of the Inferred mineral resources to Measured and Indicated mineral resources, which in turn might be converted to Proved and Probable ore reserves.
-These new ore reserves will increase the mine life; - Additional exploration may also find additional mineral resources within the mining license areas.
+These new one reserves will increase the mine life; - Additional exploration may also find additional mineral resources within the mining license areas.
 Some of these additional mineral resources might be converted to ore reserves, which will extend the mine life; and - Changes in the production rate will also change the mine life.
 The mine life will be shortened if the production rate is increased to a level higher than the anticipated 2009 production level.

-Table Mine Life 2009 Production Ore Reserve e Mine Life Additional Resource Mine Lif Mine Rate (Mtpa) Ore Reserve (Mt) Mine Life (a) Additional Resource (Mt) Mine Life (a) Damajianshan 0.429 7.798 18.2 7.80 9-18
+Table Mine Life e 6.4 Analysis Mîne 2009 Production Rate (Mtpa) Ore Reserve Ore Reserve (Mt) e Mine Life Mine Life (a) Additional Reso Additional Resource (Mt) ource Mine Life Mine Life (a) Damajianshan 0.429 7.798 18.2 7.80 9 - 18 Note: Additional resource mine life is estimated based on extracting 50-100% of the mineable portion of the additional interval